filipecosta01/react_nanodegree_P3/README.md

+As per requirements, for the UdaciCards project, we would build a mobile application (Android or iOS - or both) that allows users to study collections of flashcards.
+The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).